PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tensors.md

 indices with negative integers, and the contracted indices with positive integers.

 A number of remarks are in order.
-TensorOperations.jl accepts both integers and any valid variable name as dummy label for indices, and everything in between `[ ]` is not resolved in the current context but interpreted as a dummy label.
+TensorOperations.jl accepts both integers and any valid variable name as dummy label for indices, and everything in `[ ]` is not resolved in the current context but interpreted as a dummy label.
 Here, we label the indices of a `TensorMap`, like `A::TensorMap{S,N₁,N₂}`, in a linear fashion, where the first position corresponds to the first space in `codomain(A)`, and so forth, up to position `N₁`.
 Index